 Please Bring

-\bigcirc This booklet!
+This booklet!

-0 A legal picture identification.
+A legal picture identification.

-0 Insurance Card.
+Insurance Card.

-0 Assistive devices/Braces/Cold Therapy that you might have.
+Assistive devices/Braces/Cold Therapy that you might have.

-\bigcirc Paperwork if not submitted previously.
+Paperwork if not submitted previously.

-0 Medication list.
+Medication list.

-0 non-slip, flat, closed toe, athletic or walking shoes.
+Non-slip, flat, closed toe, athletic or walking shoes.

-0 One credit card if needed for the day.
+One credit card if needed for the day.

 A book, magazine or hobby item.

+Please Do Not Bring

+Jewelry and piercings.

+Valuables.

+Remove contacts and wear eyeglasses.

+Remove acrylic nails.